WatChMaL/Pointnet/README.md

-# Pointnet
+# This repository is no longer maintained
-Repository for work on PointNet and PointNet++
+PointNet has now been moved to the WatChMaL/WatChMaL repository